SaraAlam/DigiPlanner/README.md

    * Objectives 2-4 refer to tabs in the tabpane of every SpreadBundle object (there will be one per month).

 2. Have a **tab called journal** that displays entries on the image of a book.
    * The goal for making it look like a page is flipped was ommitted due to difficulty.
-Instead, a task we have yet to complete is to play an audio of a page flipping when the user moves between journal entries for a day.
-The entries will also be removable and editable for the final version.
-There has been challenges with loading a handwritten font for the journal pages, but it will be solved through the use of built-in javafx methods instead of css.
+Instead, a task we have yet to complete is to play an audio of a page flipping when the user moves between journal entries for a day (page.mp3).
+The entries are removable and editable (a pencil and a trashcan icons), and any updated entry will include the date it was originally added and its most recent edit.
+Due to the interaction between two classes to handle journal entries, loading a custom font proved more difficult than expected.
+The goal of the handwritten font was discarded for this reason, given that the default font for the entire document was clean enough on its own.

 3. Have a **tab called tracker**, with the calendar view of labels that the user can recolor to rate their day based on 5 different metrics: water, workout, sleep, stress, and study.

 4. Have a **tab called toDo** which allows the user to have a to do list running for each day.
 This list allows the user to check off certain tasks as well as be deleted with a trash can shaped button.

 5. **Make the color picker a gradient** formed using different hues of the same color.
 Allow the user to pick from many different hues.
 This was done using a slider.
+The numbers in the slider were replaced with happy and sad faces to indicate which end of the slider is positive and which is unsatisfactory.

 6. **Have a tab called home**, which allows the user to view a summary of a certain month’s status in the form of a graph.
 The goal to add buttons for the other tabs was omitted since we use a tabpane.
 The tabpane sufficiently achieves the goal for navigating between views of the journal, tracker and todolist sections of the month.